AWS-Samples-GenAI-FSI/FinanceInsights-Jira-Bedrock-S3-Vectors/README.md

 - "What payment processing errors occurred?"

 ### How to Use
+1. **First Launch**: Click "Run Initial Setup" - this will automatically:
+   - Extract your Jira tickets
+   - Create AWS S3 buckets and vector storage
+   - Generate AI embeddings
+   - Set up the complete pipeline (~2 minutes)
-1. **Load Data**: Click "Load Pipeline Data" to fetch processed tickets
+2. **Load Data**: Click "Load Pipeline Data" to fetch processed tickets
-2. **Ask Questions**: Use natural language queries about your financial operations
+3. **Ask Questions**: Use natural language queries about your financial operations
-3. **Get Analysis**: Receive AI-powered risk analysis with ticket recommendations
+4. **Get Analysis**: Receive AI-powered risk analysis with ticket recommendations
-4. **Review Results**: Examine related tickets with urgency scoring and business impact
+5. **Review Results**: Examine related tickets with urgency scoring and business impact

 ## Project Structure